gvwilson/thirdbit/src/fiction/iffy/index.md

 "See its treads?
 They've been reinforced for urban work."
-He looked past Iffy as Aunt Naggie came on deck to put her arm around Iffy's shoulders and gave her foster daughter a wordless squeeze of reassurance.
+He looked past Iffy as Aunt Naggie came on deck to put her arm around Iffy's shoulders and give her foster daughter a wordless squeeze of reassurance.
 "I'm sorry for all this."

 Aunt Naggie shrugged.